-Disposal of inhibited water requires permission from the national supervisory bodies, as it may be associated with the environmental hazards.
+Disposal of inhibited water or its recycling requires permission from the national supervisory bodies.
 Where drying is required, in order to prevent internal corrosion or hydrate formation, the detailed description of the procedure shall be submitted to the Register for approval.